-Public Administration & Other Social Sciences
+Public Administration vs Other Social Sciences

 Social sciencesOpens in new window are the systematic studies of various aspects of human actions in society.
 The Social sciences include SociologyOpens in new window, PsychologyOpens in new window, AnthropologyOpens in new window, EconomicsOpens in new window, Political scienceOpens in new window, Public administrationOpens in new window and HistoryOpens in new window.

 Public administration is a comprehensive, interdisciplinary approach that draws on knowledge sources across the social sciences.
 Its increasing interdisciplinary nature implies that it draws upon other social sciences and applies in its study the knowledge, insights, techniques and tools developed by them.

 Therefore, it is important that the person who wishes to study Public administration should have some knowledge of other social sciences and its relationship with them.
 In this study we’ll examine Public administration’s relationship with Political science, History, Economics, Sociology, Psychology, LawOpens in new window, EthicsOpens in new window, and Business managementOpens in new window.